airbnb/swift/README.md

   extension Collection<Universe> { … }
   extension StateStore<SpaceshipState, SpaceshipAction> { … }

-  // ALSO RIGHT -- there are multiple types that could satisfy this constraint
+  // ALSO RIGHT.
+There are multiple types that could satisfy this constraint
   // (e.g. [Planet], [Moon]), so this is not a "bound generic type" and isn't
   // eligible for the generic bracket syntax. extension Array where Element: PlanetaryBody { }